 On your feet

-Choose walking and get a feel for the beat of the city.
+Choose to walk and get a feel for the beat of the city.
 Walk on the narrow Monaco streets, meet the locals and tourists, and feel like you are a part of the town.
 Also, you can discover things the city guides don’t mention.

 There are seven bus routes in Monaco, covering main tourist attractions.
 Click here to check the directions and timetables.
 One-way ticket costs 2€, you can consider buying a 24hour pass for 5.5€.